 Medication-Assisted Treatment – behavioral health counseling combined with medication management to reduce cravings and help maintain long term recovery.
 Learn more.

 Positive Wave Therapy – treatment sessions that involve cranial electrotherapy stimulation (CES) using an Alpha-Stim device.
-Alpha-Stim is a drug free treatment tool that helps achieve recovery while reducing anxiety, depression, insomnia, and pain thus helping to lessen the overall effects of trauma and impact of one’s addiction.
+Alpha-Stim is a drug free treatment tool that helps achieve recovery while reducing anxiety, depression, insomnia, and pain thus helping to lessen the overall effects of trauma and impact of one’s substance use disorder.
 Learn more.

 Overdose Prevention Education – is a service for those who are at risk of overdosing on opioids, or know someone who is at risk.
 The training discusses how to recognize an overdose and how to administer Naloxone which will reverse the effects of opioids.
 Learn more.

-SMART Recovery – is a counselor led support group that emphasizes self-empowerment and uses a 4-point program to address all types of addictive behaviors, including substance abuse.
+SMART Recovery – is a counselor led support group that emphasizes self-empowerment and uses a 4-point program to address all types of risky behaviors, including substance misuse.
 Group attendance is free and open to the public.
 Learn more.

 Jim’s Friends – is an alumni support group for former Renz clients and their friends who are also in recovery.
 The group meets monthly at Renz Center and outside of Renz Center for socialization and recreational activities.
 Learn more.

-AA groups – Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+AA groups – Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from substance use disorders.
 Groups meet at Renz Center twice a week.
 Learn more.